-Start by assessing the likelihood of different emergencies at your facility, and then plan for each possible scenario.
+Start by assessing the likelihood of certain emergencies at your childcare facility, and then plan for each possible scenario.

-Realize, too, that you may not need to call the emergency contacts for every child regarding every emergency.
-After two children with high fevers are picked up by their emergency contacts, you may want to email the rest of your families before the end of the day to let them know a bug is going around.
-If everyone is safe after evacuating due to a false carbon monoxide alarm, you might use an emergency text or email alert to keep parents informed.
-An app like brightwheel can make it easy to manage these notifications from one interface.
+Also, you may not need to use the emergency contact form to make phone calls for every child regarding every emergency.
+For example, after two children with high fevers are sent home, you may want to message the rest of your families before the end of the day to let them know about a possible communicable disease.

-- What happened/is happening (e.g. type of hazard, response actions and status)
+- What happened/is happening (e.g., type of hazard, response actions, and status)

 - Whether all children are accounted for